 With a non clean session the broker will remember client subscriptions and may hold undelivered messages for the client.

-However this depends on the Quality of service used when subscribing to topics and the quality of service used when publishing topics.
+However this depends on the Quality of service used when subscribing to topics, and the quality of service used when publishing to those topics.

 Last Will Messages